root-project/jsroot/docs/JSROOT.md

 ### Migration v5 -> v6

-In JSROOT v6 release some incompatible changes where done.
+In JSROOT v6 release some many incompatible changes where done.
 Here small info about.

+Main script was renamed to `JSRoot.core.js`.
+Old `JSRootCore.js` script left to provide partial compatibility with old applications, but will be removed in future JSROOT v6.2.
+All URL parameters for main script will be ignored, to load JSROOT functionality one should use `JSROOT.require` function.
+To create standard GUI, `JSROOT.buildGUI` function has to be used.

 Instead of `JSROOT.JSONR_unref` one can use `JSROOT.parse`.
 If object is provided to `JSROOT.parse` it just replaces all references which were introduced by `TBufferJSON::ToJSON()` method.